rutujab0301/cs5460/content/homework/hw3-boot-into-c/_index.md

 Change the descriptor privilege level in the GDT to 3.
 Analyse (understand and explain) what happens.

 ### Submit your work
-Submit your solution through Gradescope Gradescope CS5460/6460 Operating Systems (INSERT LINK HERE). **Please zip all of your files and submit them.
+Submit your solution through [Gradescope CS5460/6460 Operating Systems](https://www.gradescope.com/courses/947893). **Please zip all of your files and submit them.
 If you have done extra credit then place files required for extra credit part into separate folders extra1, extra2, extra3 or extra4.
 The structure of the zip file should be the following:**
 ```
 /
   - Makefile